 Learning to Love Again After a Painful Breakup

-Learning to love again begins with learning to love yourself, your wholeness, your wounds, your wisdom.
+Learning to love again starts with learning to love yourself, all of you.
+Your wholeness, your wounds, the wisdom you've gathered along the way.

-• Redefine love.
-It’s not just about finding someone else.
-It’s about finding deeper connection—with your values, your desires, your truth.
+Redefine what love means to you.
+It's not just about finding someone new.
+It's about deepening your connection to your values, your desires, your truth.

-• Believe that you are worthy of love, not because someone chooses you, but simply because you exist.
+Know that you're worthy of love, not because someone chooses you, but simply because you're here.

-Pain changes us, yes.
-But it can also grow our capacity to love more deeply, more honestly, and more bravely.
+Pain changes us, that's true.
+But it can also deepen our capacity to love more fully, more honestly, and more courageously.

-And there is a kind of love waiting for you, not in perfection, but in presence, that will feel like home.
+You're not starting over.
+You're starting from experience, and there's a kind of love waiting for you, not a perfect one, but a present one, that will feel like coming home.

 Previous